A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Spin-foam

 with $n_5$ any of the 5 nodes.
-The delta function $\delta(a)$ (only non-vaninshing when $a = \mathbb{1}$) is required to avoid the divergence of the integration, but the final result does not depend on the choice of node $n_5$.
+The delta function $\delta(a)$ (only non-vanishing when $a = \mathbb{1}$) is required to avoid the divergence of the integration, but the final result does not depend on the choice of node $n_5$.
 To put it differently the integration is only effective over (any) four nodes, while the fifth $a_{n_5}$ is fixed to the identity $\mathbb{1}$. \item Evaluate all the variables $h_l$ to $\mathbb{1}$.
 So if $(\Gamma,j,\iota)$ is the vertex graph of a vertex $v$ in a spin-foam $(\kappa,j,\iota)$, we can finally write in a nutshell

-\end{enumerate} Thus we have fully defined the spin-foam amplitude $\mathcal{A}(\kappa,j,\iota)$ of the EPRL model.
-The specificity of this model is the $Y_\gamma$-map which selects only the irreps $(p=\gamma j, k=j)$ among the principal series of $SL_2(\mathbb{C})$.
-It implements the so-called \textit{simplicity constraints}, which enable formulation of general relativity as a BF theory \cite{Baez99}.
-Besides, the apparently sophisticated procedure should not hide the fact that the value of $A_v(j,\iota)$ is the same as that obtained from the $SL_2(\mathbb{C})$ graphical calculus, defined in section \ref{recoupling SL2C}, when the simplicity constraint is applied. \begin{notabene} For those only interested in the actual computation of the amplitude of a given vertex graph, we can summarise the previous procedure with the following algorithm: \begin{enumerate} \itemsep{0 \baselineskip} \item Associate a variable $h_p \in SL_2(\mathbb{C})$ to each intertwiner $\iota_p$. \item Associate to each link
+\end{enumerate} Thus we have fully defined the spin-foam amplitude $\mathcal{A}(\kappa,j,\iota)$ of the \ac{EPRL} model.
+The specificity of this model is the $Y_\gamma$-map which selects only the irreps $(p=\gamma j, k=j)$ among the principal series of \SL.
+It implements the so-called \textit{simplicity constraints}, which reduce the topological BF theory to general relativity \cite{baez1999}.
+Besides, the apparently sophisticated procedure should not hide the fact that the value of $A_v(j,\iota)$ is the same as that obtained from the \SL graphical calculus, defined in chapter \ref{ch:recoupling-SL2C}, when the simplicity constraint is applied. \begin{notabene} For those only interested in the actual computation of the amplitude of a given vertex graph, we can summarise the previous procedure with the following algorithm: \begin{enumerate} \itemsep{0 \baselineskip} \item Associate a variable $h_p \in \SL$ to each intertwiner $\iota_p$. \item Associate to each link